2021 North Carolina Tar Heels men's soccer team: Background

-The teams' 2020 season was significantly impacted by the COVID-19 pandemic, which curtailed the fall season and caused the NCAA Tournament to be played in Spring 2021.
+The teams' 2020 season was significantly impacted by the COVID-19 pandemic, which curtailed the fall season and caused the NCAA Tournament to be played in spring 2021.
 The ACC was one of the only two conferences in men's soccer to play in the fall of 2020.
 The ACC also held a mini-season during the spring of 2021.

 The Tar Heels finished the fall season 3–2–2 and 3–1–2 in ACC play to finish in second place in the South Division.
 In the ACC Tournament lost to Notre Dame in the Quarterfinals.
 They finished the spring season 4–2–1 and 4–1–1 in ACC play, to finish in second place in the Coastal Division.
 They received an at-large bid to the NCAA Tournament.
-As the an unseeded team in the tournament, they progressed pass Charlotte in the Second Round via penalties, defeated Stanford in the Third Round, and Wake Forest in the Quarterfinals before losing to Marshall in the Semifinals to end their season.
+As an unseeded team in the tournament, they progressed pass Charlotte in the Second Round via penalties, defeated Stanford in the Third Round, and Wake Forest in the Quarterfinals before losing to Marshall in the Semifinals to end their season.

 At the end of the season, three Tar Heels men's soccer players were selected in the 2021 MLS SuperDraft: Matt Constant, Mark Salas and Giovanni Montesdeoca.